 Global issues: the NSA, how hackers can crash your car, and is China really planning to crash Google?

 Crucial to surviving the worst the Internet can throw at you, The Cyber Attack Survival Manual is the must-have book of the 21st century.
-Think you don't need this book because, ";I have nothing to hide" ?
-Selby, along with Will Gragido, Eric Olson, Chris Valasek, and Heather Vescent, show you why you're wrong (everyone now has something to hide) - and how lack of security can endanger your finances, your safety, and your reputation.
+Think you don’t need this book because, “I have nothing to hide”?
+Selby and Vescent, along with Eric Olson, Moeed Siddiui, and John Bear, show you why you’re wrong (everyone now has something to hide) - and how lack of security can endanger your finances, your safety, and your reputation.

 Nick Selby has nearly 20 years of cyber security and intelligence experience, and is a currently a police detective and cyber security consultant.
 He is the co-founder of StreetCred Software, Inc. which creates software and services that help police agencies, courts, and cities access, rank, understand, and use a vast range of data.
 He appears frequently in media including the New York Times, Washington Post, CNN, NPR, and Fox News discussing online security, terrorism, and more.
 His latest book is In Context: Understanding Police Killings of Unarmed Civilians (CIAI/Calibre Press).
 Nick is also co-author of Blackhatonomics: An Inside Look at the Economics of Cybercrime (Syngress) and was technical editor of Investigating Internet Crimes (Syngress)